 God is using the situation to prove he is more than a crutch.
 Through pain, he is reorienting my priorities on eternal matters; he is using it to give me perspective on the pettiness of wealth, the American dream, and the applause of important people.
 He is making me more patient, sensitive, and sincere.
 In this, I am learning to forgive tirelessly and live gratefully, for loving people means giving myself for the good of another.
 And certainly, I have been newly quickened to spend my life like it's running out.
 And most rewardingly, God's profound empathy and depth of personal suffering is making me love him more.
 These are things of grace.

 The second aim in the series is to compare images of the present with images of the past, or attempt to altogether recreate my memories prior to the brain tumor.
 The viewer is able to observe what years and suffering have brought on.
-These specific pieces were created in light of the tormenting thought that happiness would no longer possible because I am unable to escape or reverse my circumstances to the place before cancer.
+These specific pieces were created in light of the tormenting thought that happiness was no longer possible because I am unable to escape or reverse my circumstances to the place before cancer.

 A year ago, at the height of these bleak reflections, I began reading A Grace Disguised.
 Sittser lost his wife, youngest child, and mother in a single car accident.
 In the book he expresses a similar longing to regain what he lost.
 But he explains that the problem with this, if it were miraculously fulfilled, is that he would eventually lose what he regained all over again.
 Death wins; even in healing, life will most certainly runs out—and it will for us all.